 Duration: c.a.
 3 min 30 sec

 Eleven-movement piece for flute, clarinet (B flat and A), violin, cello and piano

-Back in 1999, when I was just starting my career and had little knowledge of composition, I was invited to write the music for a montage of Arthur Miller's “The Crucible”.
-The result was a collection of pieces in a neo-romantic style—the only one that was accessible to me at the time—which despite their simplicity, fascinated me for years.
+In 1999, at the early stages of my career with limited composition knowledge, I was invited to create music for a presentation of Arthur Miller's "The Crucible."
+The result was a collection of pieces crafted in a neo-romantic style, the only style accessible to me at the time.
+Despite their simplicity, these compositions captivated me for years.

-This score is not the original from 1999 but a re-adaptation for quintet.
-Although it doesn't represent the current state of my art, I think it is a well-made piece.
-It works well with the play, perhaps more so in the context of a high school drama class.
+The score presented here is not the original from 1999 but a re-adaptation for quintet.
+While it may not reflect my current artistic state, I believe it's a well-crafted piece.
+It complements the play, particularly in the context of a high school drama class.

 Duration: c.a.
 37 min